 E-invoicing will help plug the gap in data reconciliation; a problem taxpayers have long been facing since the implementation of GST.
 It will also enable the real-time tracking of invoices, and the claiming of the only genuine input tax credit.
 However, the main benefit of implementing e-invoicing will be the interoperability and universal readability of the invoice formats across all software systems.

-This reform is the first of its kind in India, and organisations need to take dynamic steps in ensuring its smooth implementation, such as those listed below.
+The e-invoicing reform is the first of its kind in India, and organisations need to take dynamic steps in ensuring its smooth implementation, such as those listed below.

 1. Determine the requirements to implement e-invoicing